juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 ```python
 out = net.forward()
 ```
-finally we perform a single forward propagation with this line, remember that this is a very fast operation because behind the scenes a bunch of matrix multiplications are happening, and this is a very fast thing to do.
+finally, we perform a single forward propagation with this line, remember that this is a very fast operation because behind the scenes a bunch of matrix multiplications are happening, and this is a very fast thing to do.

-Finally the result of the fprop will give us 250 probabilities, but we only want the top 5
+Finally, the result of the fprop will give us 250 probabilities, but we only want the top 5

 ```python
 ##top 5 predictions